 American Foundation for Suicide Prevention: National health organization that promotes research and provides education, advocacy and training related to suicide prevention

 If you or someone you know is struggling with mental health issues, talk to a doctor near you.
 You can also search online for a therapist or psychiatrist.
-If there is an immediate risk of suicide, call 911 or the National Suicide Prevention Lifeline: (800) 273-8255.
+If there is an immediate risk of suicide, call 911 or the 988 Suicide & Crisis Lifeline—just text or call 988.